spookylukey/django-views-the-right-way/source/delegation.rst

 factor out duplication.

 That's it!
 See below for some more discussion about how this delegation pattern might evolve.
-Otherwise, onto TODO.
+Otherwise, onto :doc:`callbacks`.

 .. _function-based-generic-views: